Rae Dunn Halloween Pumpkins

 Learning how to use your Cricut is really easy and fun once you get the hang of it.
-I love using Cricut Design Space print then cut feature.
+I love using Cricut Design Space print then cut features.
 If you don’t have a Cricut Access Membership, I highly recommend it.
-I’ve had a Cricut Access Membership for years and it’s definitely worth the cost for all the benefits!
+I’ve had a Cricut Access Membership for years and it’s definitely worth the cost for all the benefits.

 Did you make these Rae Dunn pumpkins or a similar one?
 I would love to see yours!
 Send me a picture on Facebook, Instagram, or email and I’ll share with my followers 🙂

 If you are new to the Simple Made Pretty Community, you’ll need to sign up below to gain access to my private digital resource library where I house all of my free printable crafts, decor, checklist, & more in one convenient place!